DevFMShad/C-Final-Project/README.md

 [09:13:01] Press any key to display results and exit...

 Run ScannerA :
 Open a new terminal (in VS Code, use Terminal > New Terminal).

-Start ScannerA to index files and send data to Master: bash
+Start ScannerA to index files and send data to Master:

 cd C:\Users\fuade\OneDrive\Documents\GitHub\C-Final-Project\ScannerA
 dotnet run -- "C:\Users\fuade\Downloads\Tests\small test"